hungngocphat01/hungngocphat01.github.io/content/posts/202508-data-at-rest-encryption-nas/index.md

 {{< /admonition >}}

-To protect against such situations, we can apply data-at-rest encryption.
 ## 1. Preview of final setup

+The most general setup is to have a file vault that can be unlocked with a password.

 The goal is simple: **data is only readable when we *explicitly* unlock it, and remains unreadable in every other case.**

 The final configuration looks like this:

 1. A file server that serves over **SFTP**, writing to an **encrypted LUKS volume** separated from the OS volume.
-2. The LUKS container is **automatically mounted only during use**, and unmounted after the last session closes.
+2. For convenience, the vault is **automatically mounted on login/connect**, and unmounted after the last session closes, all without issuing extra commands.

    Authentication is primarily through a **passphrase**.
-This is for both security and convenience purposes.
 3. Only the data container is encrypted; the OS volume is unencrypted.

     This allows for quick recovery in case of a power failure.
 The host system can reboot headlessly, reconnect to the network, and be immediately ready for use again without the need of attaching a monitor or keyboard.